 In July, the rare and enchanting western prairie fringed orchid blooms.
 Purple and white prairie clover lend contrasting colours to the prairie while enriching the soil with nitrogen.
 The composites begin their showy displays from black-eyed susans to blazing stars and the early goldenrods.
 The sight of the native prairie at the height of the blooming season is a never-to-be forgotten experience.
 This is when the greatest diversity of butterflies can be sighted -- 20 or more kinds on a good day -- including the rare Powesheik skipper, a species found only in the Preserve area within Canada.

 In August, the prairie is aglow with expanses of golden Indian grass, prairie cord grass, prairie dropseed and big bluestem.
-Hidden among the grasses are rare orchids: nodding ladies tresses bloom in early August while Great Plains ladies tresses flower a few weeks later.
+Hidden among the grasses are rare orchids: hooded ladies'-tresses bloom in early August while Great Plains ladies'-tresses flower a few weeks later.
 The blossoming of the gentians herald the start of autumn; the flowering of the closed gentian is one of the last colourful events on the prairie, often blooming until the harshest frosts.
 Soon the monarch butterflies will begin their fall migration to the southern United States and Mexico as yet another magical prairie season passes.

 Since the tall-grass prairie is an endangered ecosystem, some of the associated plants and animals are also scarce.

-The western prairie fringed orchid (Platanthera praeclara) is an endangered orchid found in the north block of the Prairie Preserve.
+The western prairie fringed-orchid (Platanthera praeclara) is an endangered orchid found in the north block of the prairie Preserve.
 It grows in remnant native prairies and wet meadows in the United States and Canada.
 It is estimated that there are fewer than 4,000 plants in the Preserve, the only Canadian location of this plant.
-The western prairie fringed orchid is a sturdy, long-lived perennial with creamy-white to white flowers in a cluster 25 centimetres or more in diameter.
+The western prairie fringed-orchid is a sturdy, long-lived perennial with creamy-white to white flowers in a cluster 25 centimetres or more in height.
 The lower petal of each flower is delicately fringed.
 Blooming generally begins in early-July and lasts for three weeks.
 It is believed that sphinx moths play an important role in pollinating the orchids.
 These orchids require a companion fungus, known as mycorrhizae, to survive; this fungus is easily destroyed when the plant is dug up.

-The small white lady's slipper (Cypripedium candidum) is an endangered orchid found in the wet meadows of the south block of the Prairie Preserve.
-The population consists of fewer than 1500 plants.
-Small white lady's slippers grow in clumps, blooming briefly in May and then all but disappearing.
-The small white lady's slipper cannot reproduce without the presence of a companion fungus, nor can the mature plants live without a symbiotic fungus found within its root system.
+The small white lady’s-slipper (Cypripedium candidum) is an endangered orchid found in the wet meadows of the south block of the prairie Preserve.
+The population consists of fewer than 1,500 plants.
+Small white lady’s-slippers grow in clumps, blooming briefly in late May to early June and then all but disappearing.
+The small white lady’s-slipper cannot reproduce without the presence of a companion fungus, nor can the mature plants live without a symbiotic fungus found within its root system.

-Protected under Manitoba's Endangered Species Act, it is unlawful to pick, dig or disturb the surroundings of the small white lady's slippers or the western prairie fringed orchid.
+Protected under Manitoba's Endangered Species and Ecosystems Act, it is unlawful to pick, dig or disturb the surroundings of the small white lady’s-slippers or the western prairie fringed-orchid.
 The Preserve was established to protect and conserve the native species found there, so please do not pick, dig or collect any of the plants and animals.

 Protection alone is not enough to keep a prairie healthy.
 Idle or poorly managed grasslands are often invaded by native trees and shrubs or exotic weeds.
 Even some native grasses, when heavily grazed or left idle, can increase to the point where they crowd out desirable species and reduce the diversity of the community.
 Historically grasslands were shaped by fire, drought and grazing by mammals and insects with seasonal periods of rest.
 Before settlers cleared the fields and ploughed firebreaks, the red buffalo, as the Plains Indians called wildfires, would rage from horizon to horizon.
 For tall-grass prairie, these fires were far from a destructive force, but rather an important part of prairie ecology.
 Fire broke down dead and decaying vegetation, returning nutrients to the soil and giving the sun an opportunity to warm the ground in early spring.
 The growth of trees and shrubs, which invade the prairie, was slowed by fire.
 Prairie plants, with much of their energy stored in underground root systems, were better adapted to fire than the shrubby invaders with their energy stored in above-ground parts.